-Lawn tractors are a convenient way to keep your lawn under control
+Lawn tractors are a convenient way to keep your lawn under control.

 Riding mowers meant for lighter duty can typically handle regular mowing for lawns up to 2 acres.
-Though their engines aren't as powerful as more expensive lawn tractors, they can tackle jobs such as mulching and bagging, and they can haul small carts and other attachments.
-They're often smaller and quieter than larger tractors, but they may be slower and less precise too.
-Light-duty tractors run from under $1,000 to about $3,000.
+Though their engines aren't as powerful as more expensive lawn tractors, they are more versatile, tackling jobs such as mulching and bagging, and they can haul small carts and other attachments.
+These riding mowers are often smaller and quieter than larger tractors, but they may be slower and less precise too.
+Light-duty lawn tractors run from under $1,000 to about $3,000.

-True to their name, zero-turn mowers are extremely maneuverable if you have a lot of elaborate landscaping, but experts don't recommend them for yards with lots of hills or dips because they lack the traction of other mowers.
+True to their name, zero-turn mowers are extremely maneuverable if you have a lot of elaborate landscaping, but experts don't recommend them for yards with lots of hills or dips because they lack the traction and stability of a traditional lawn tractor.
 Zero-turn mowers can bag clippings and pick up leaves, but they typically aren't suited for hauling heavy garden carts or using attachments such as fertilizers, sprayers and snowplows.
 They're also pricier than typical lawn tractors, ranging from $2,000 to $6,000 -- or even more for commercial-grade machines.